na-na-hi/renget/archive/mino24.md

 *I'll be around the thread sometimes, but there's no guarantee anything will reach me ;(*

+>Some Tips: You can, and should prompt additional characters / details into the story.
+A good way to get the bots to be descriptive and mindful is to ask a few OOC questions before actually playing.
+(OOC: Tell me about [defined object]) goes quite far in emphasizing their designed qualities.
+Also, the A.I is designed to be shit when traffic is heavy; if you are fresh from the waiting room, chances are you'll not have a good time.
+I'd love to port these for Silly, but my bots rely heavily on example proses, so I have not been able to get the cards where I'd wanted them to be.
+Some day, though.

 ---

 ##->playlist<-
 *Some music to get you in the mood.
 Music is shit nowadays, so it's not my fault.*